-As demonstrated in Section 2.4, the total linear and nonlinear advection terms in Eq.
+As introduced in Section 2, the linear and nonlinear advection terms in Eq.
+(4) and Eq.
 (5) are closely linked to the PV flux divergence, which offers a more intuitive interpretation in an Eulerian framework.
 In this section, we use ERA-Interim data to illustrate the physical interpretation of the increase of the linear and nonlinear advection terms in Eq.
 (5).
-The motivation to introduce the PV flux into the PV equation is that the zonal-mean PV flux is connected to the pseudo-divergence of the EP flux along isentropic surfaces, and thus acts as the net eddy forcing term of the mean flow, thus allowing for connections with the
+The motivation to introduce the PV flux into the PV equation is that the zonal-mean PV flux is connected to the pseudo-divergence of the EP flux along isentropic surfaces, and thus acts as the net eddy forcing term of the mean flow, thus allowing for connections with the theory of wave-mean flow interaction (i.e., Eq.
+(6) and Eq.
+(10)).
+According to McIntyre and Palmer (1983), the wave activity of planetary waves is converted to the angular momentum of the mean flow, which violates the non-acceleration condition (Charney and Drazin, 1961), leading to the reversal of the mean flow.
+To understand the importance of the zonal-mean PV flux during the development of SSWs, we decompose the zonal-mean PV flux into different components as in Ayarzagüena et al.

 Figure 5.
-The composite of $A_1$ budget as a function of lead time from 50 to 1 days before the onset of the events in the Isca model output. (a, b) Composite of the total 78 SSW events, (c, d) composite of the 37 wave-1 events, and (e, f) composite of the 26 wave-2 events. (a, c, e) show each term of Eq.
-(5) separately, and (b, d, f) show the total linear term and the total nonlinear term for the different subsets of SSWs.
+The composite of A_1 budget as a function of lead time from 50 to 1 days before the onset of the events in the Isca model output. (a, b) Composite of the total 78 SSW events, (c, d) composite of the 37 wave-1 events, and (e, f) composite of the 26 wave-2 events. (a, c, e) show each term of Eq.
+(5) separately, and (b, d, f) show the sum of the linear and nonlinear terms for the different subsets of SSWs.
 All lines are smoothed by a 5-day running mean.
 Bold lines indicate the values that are outside the 2.5th to 97.5th percentile range of normal winter days values from bootstrapping as described in the text.
 The representation of each line color in (c,e) and (d,f) is the same as the legend in (a) and (b), respectively.